Keyboard shortcuts

 Switching Tags (Workspaces)

-Tags 1–9 act as workspaces.
-Use Super + a number to switch.
+Tags 1-9 act as workspaces.
+Use Super + a number from 1 through 9 to switch.
+Super + 0 shows windows from all nine tags at once; 0 is not a tenth tag.

 ActionKeys